himslm01/himslm01.github.io/broadcast_media/broadcast_tv_SD_aspect_ratios.md

 The picture area of both the 720x576 ("PAL") 4:3 SD (Testcard-J - top) and the 720x576 ("PAL") 16:9 SD (Testcard-W - middle) extends past the 4:3 and 16:9 lines.

-This is because the *active picture* (up to the outer chevron points) is the centre 702 pixels of the whole 720 pixel SD video line.
+This is because the *active picture* (up to the outer central diamond points) is the centre 702 pixels of the whole 720 pixel SD video line.
 The 'active' area is 4:3 or 16:9, the 'whole picture' area is wider than 4:3 or 16:9.

 ---
 **_IMPORTANT:_**

-When converting from SD video into HD video the edges past the 4:3 or 16:9 lines must be cropped and discarded.
+When converting from SD video into square-pixel video the edges past the 4:3 or 16:9 lines must be cropped and discarded.
 Only the centre 702 pixels of the 720 pixel SD video line must be used.

-When converting from HD video into SD video the edges past the 4:3 or 16:9 lines must be added back.
-The HD video must fill the centre 702 pixels of the 720 pixel SD video line, the rest is usually filled with black.
+When converting from square-pixel video into SD video the edges past the 4:3 or 16:9 lines must be added back.
+The square-pixel video must fill the centre 702 pixels of the 720 pixel SD video line, the rest is usually filled with black.

 An approach when scaling 16:9 SD video is to maintain the (about) 131:72 display aspect ratio of the full line of the SD video, then crop the resulting video down to 16:9 discarding the left and right edges.